 Studying for exams doesn’t have to mean endless stress and last-minute cramming.
 In this workshop, you’ll learn how to prepare strategically for different exam types—problem-based, short answer, and essay—while building habits that reduce anxiety and boost confidence.
 Academic Strategies Peer Mentors share what’s worked for them and help you create a plan you can actually stick to. -

-ADHD Discussion Group
+Autism Discussion Group

 We’re here to help!